srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

+A *Set* is a collection of objects that does not allow duplicates.

 - A set is a collection.
 It models mathematical set abstraction.
 - It is NOT a ordered collection meaning it has no guaranteed internal order.
-- It cannot have duplicate elements.
+- It cannot have duplicate elements i.e. It may not contain two references to same object or no references two objects *a* and *b* such that *a.equals(b)*.
-- A set can have at most one NULL element.
+- A set can have at most one NULL element i.e. no two references to *null*.
 - ***HashSet*** - stores elements in an internal HashMap (a hash table (NOT Hashtable) data structure using HashMap) instance which is **best performing solution** but no ordering guaranteed.
 It hashes the elements and distributes them into buckets by the hash value.
 - ***TreeSet*** - stores elements in a red-black tree (self-balancing binary search tree internally uses TreeMap) and orders (sorted) its elements based on their values.
 It is ordered and navigable.
 It is slower or worse complexity than HashSet.
 - ***LinkedHashSet*** - Implemented as a HashMap (a hashtable (NOT Hashtable) data structure using HashMap) with linked list,  and guarantees element ordering by insertion-order